atlgithub2308/declared_classes/README.md

 ## Description

-This module added a customized fact that display the declared classes of the agent.
+This module adds a customized fact that display the declared classes of the agent.

 ### Beginning with declared_classes